About

 I offer a free 15-minute phone consultation to determine if my services may be right for you.
 Feel free to contact me with any questions you may have!

 Full session fee may be charged for no shows or appointments canceled with less than 24 hours’ notice.
-Your appointment time has been scheduled for you and cannot be filled on short notice.
+Your appointment time has been scheduled for you and cannot always be filled on short notice.
 Exceptions may be made in case of emergency.

 Resources